inURwhey/transparent-talent-monorepo/Documentation/PROTOCOLS.md

 ### Session Budgeting Protocol v1.0
 *   **Objective:** To manage development velocity against the real-world constraint of daily token quotas in the AI Studio environment.
-*   **Ground Truth:** The user's account has a daily token quota for Pro models.
+*   **Ground Truth:** The user's account has a daily token quota for Pro models, assumed as of v2.3 to be 400,000 tokens per day.
 The AI Studio UI also suffers from performance degradation on very long-context conversations (e.g., >120k tokens).
 These factors, not API rate limits, are the primary constraints on development.
 *   **Protocol:**
     1.  **Backlog Costing:** All items in `BACKLOG.md` will be assigned a `Session Cost` (S/M/L) that estimates the token budget required.
     2.  **Session Planning:** At the start of a session, the AI will reference the task's `Session Cost` to set expectations for what can be accomplished within the daily quota.